johnkerl/miller/docs6/docs/file-formats.md

 <b>mlr help comments-in-data</b>
 </pre>
 <pre class="pre-non-highlight-in-pair">
---skip-comments                 Ignore commented lines (prefixed by "#")
-                                within the input.
---skip-comments-with {string}   Ignore commented lines within input, with
-                                specified prefix.
---pass-comments                 Immediately print commented lines (prefixed by "#")
-                                within the input.
---pass-comments-with {string}   Immediately print commented lines within input, with
-                                specified prefix.
+Miller lets you put comments in your data, such as

+    # This is a comment for a CSV file
+    a,b,c
+    1,2,3
+    4,5,6

 Notes:
 * Comments are only honored at the start of a line.
-* In the absence of any of the above four options, comments are data like any other text.
+* In the absence of any of the below four options, comments are data like any other text.
+(The comments-in-data feature is opt-in.)
-* When pass-comments is used, comment lines are written to standard output immediately upon being read; they are not part of the record stream.
+* When `--pass-comments` is used, comment lines are written to standard output immediately upon being read; they are not part of the record stream.
 Results may be counterintuitive.
 A suggestion is to place comments at the start of data files.